dukytwo/h1b_statistics/README.md

 6. Write to output csv with header and then data

 # Run instructions
-Download H1B data from [Office of Foreign Labor Certification Performance Data]data Put  in the input directory, running the run.sh script should produce the results in the output folder without needing to change the code.
+Download H1B data from [Office of Foreign Labor Certification Performance Data] (https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis) and then put it in the input directory, run the run.sh script, wait untill 'Saved to file' shown.
+Find output file under output folder.